 Fear and mistrust of doctors is part of the problem (the Tuskegee Syphilis Study still haunts many), but there are other factors at play.
-Clinical trials are often conducted at large research institutions or hospitals so may not be as accessible to rural residents.
-Individual trial criteria can sometimes exclude patients, such as those with additional health issues or "comorbidities" like obesity, diabetes and/or other cancers (more commonplace in blacks).
+Clinical trials are often conducted at large research institutions or hospitals and may not be as accessible to everyone.
+Individual trial criteria can sometimes exclude patients, such as those with additional health issues or "comorbidities" like obesity, diabetes and/or other cancers (more commonplace in black populations).
 Underserved groups and/or or non-English speakers may not hear about studies in time to enroll or may have to drop out early due to economic constraints.
 Medical centers that serve minority patients may not have the capacity to support all the activities associated with conducting trials, such as providing more frequent exams and collecting more blood and tissue samples.

 The four organizations called for a number of strategies to remedy these issues:

 Fred Hutch’s Health Disparities Research Center, or HDRC, is already doing much of this.

 Led by Dr. Beti Thompson, the HDRC does extensive outreach and research with the Hispanic, American Indian, and rural residents of Lower Yakima Valley, and regularly collaborates with groups like Sea Mar Community Health Centers, the Korean Women’s Association and the African-American cancer support group Cierra Sisters, which recently hosted a community health fair in the Skyway neighborhood featuring Hutch researchers, free cancer screenings and interactive educational tools like CASPER, the inflatable colon.